 Like many places around the world, wetlands in the Upper Klamath Basin were drained to provide croplands for a hungry nation.
 Here, the United States Bureau of Reclamation began the process in 1905 with an effort called the Klamath Reclamation Project.
 The needs of waterfowl were recognized early on with the establishment of the first waterfowl refuge in the United States, the Lower Klamath Refuge, in 1908.
 Five more refuges followed.
 The reasons for these refuges are simple.
 Around 75% of the birds that use the Pacific Flyway come through the Klamath Basin every fall and spring.
 They need a place to feed and regroup at this point in their travels.
-The birds have used the Upper Klamath Basin as a stop over point for millennia and refuges were needed to insure that the necessary habit would continue to be available to them.
+The birds have used the Upper Klamath Basin as a stop over point for millennia and refuges were needed to insure that the necessary habitat would continue to be available to them.

 We will be exploring each of the refuges, but wanted to offer you a quick overview of the refuge system and what it has to offer.
 The location map provided by the U.S. Fish and Wildlife Service, below, provides a great orientation.
-If you are coming from outside the area, there is passenger air service and Amtrak service to Klamath Falls, Oregon.
+If you are coming from outside the area, there is Amtrak service to Klamath Falls, Oregon.
 You will need a car or guide service to get to the refuges as there is no public transportation to these locations.

 If you are unfamiliar with these wildlife refuges, you will want to stop at the Headquarters and Visitor Center first.
 It’s on Hill Road, five miles west of the community of Tulelake, California, USA.
 You will find some great wildlife exhibits and lots of information at the visitor Center.
 It is open from 8:00 am to 4:30 pm weekdays and 9:00 am to 4:00 pm on weekends and holidays.
 It is closed on Christmas and New Year’s Day.
 The visitor center is within the Tule Lake National Wildlife Refuge.